 4(a)(i).
-How do you react to various uncertainties during the process of business valuation?
-[5]
+Explain your reaction in various uncertainties during the process of business valuation?

 Answer to 4(a)(i):

 The advantage of breaking uncertainty down into estimation uncertainty, firm-specific and macroeconomic uncertainty is that it gives us a window on what we can manage, what we can control and what we should just let pass through into the valuation.